Welcome, Thank you for Volunteering

 This guide is designed to help you through the first few months of your Induction as a new volunteer with Scouting.
 Your Mentor will also offer you support throughout this time, so if you have any questions about anything in these pages feel free to contact them in the first instance.

-If you have not yet been allocated a Mentor within your Group, please speak to your Group Lead Volunteer/Team Leader/Manager or District Appointment Secretary to find out more.
+If you have not yet been allocated a Mentor within your Group, please speak to your Group Lead Volunteer/Team Leader/Manager or our District Volunteering Development Team Leader to find out more.

 Please feel free to either work your way through the pages in order or jump around to different sections.
 We hope that after reading through these pages you will: